tikocty/finalCapstone/README.md

 Simply install the code by clicking the green  Code  button, then download the repository as a ZIP file.
 For the external file, please name it as inventory.txt

+### Credit:
+HyperionDev - providing the bootcamp of the software developmer oppotunitiy Logan - the best tutor!
+Darren - the best mentor!